internal head injuries, which may involve the skull, the blood vessels within the skull, or the brain

 becomes hard to console

 isn't walking or talking normally

 If your child is not an infant, has not lost consciousness, and is alert and behaving normally after the fall or blow:

 Apply an ice pack or instant cold pack to the injured area for 20 minutes every 3 to 4 hours.
-If you use ice, always wrap it in a washcloth or sock; ice applied directly to bare skin can cause cold injury to the skin.
+If you use ice, always wrap it in a washcloth or sock; ice applied directly to bare skin can injure it.

-Observe your child carefully for the next 24 hours.
-If you notice any of the signs of internal injury (see below), call your doctor immediately.
+Watch your child carefully for the next 24 hours.
+If you notice any of the signs of internal injury, call your doctor right away.

-If the incident has occurred close to bedtime or naptime and your child falls asleep soon afterward, check in once or twice to also check for disturbances in color or breathing.
+If the incident happens close to bedtime or naptime and your child falls asleep soon afterward, check in a few times while he or she sleeps.

-If color and breathing are normal, and you observe or sense no other abnormalities, let your child sleep (unless the doctor has advised otherwise).
+If color and breathing are normal, and you don't sense a problem, let your child sleep (unless the doctor has advised otherwise).
 There's no need to keep a child awake after a head injury.

-If you aren't comfortable with your child's appearance (trust your instincts), rouse your child partially by sitting him or her up.
+Trust your instincts.
+If you aren't comfortable with your child's appearance, partly awaken your child by sitting him or her up.
 Your child should fuss a bit and attempt to resettle.
-If he or she doesn't protest, try to awaken your child fully.
-If your child can't be awakened or shows any signs of internal injury (see below), call the doctor or an ambulance.
+If he or she still seems very drowsy, try to awaken your child fully.
+If your child can't be awakened or shows any signs of internal injury, call the doctor or 911 for an ambulance.

 Call 911 if your child shows any of these symptoms after a head injury: